Talk to your kids

 • “If something weird happened online, who would you talk to about it?”

-• “What do you think the privacy settings on [platform] actually do?”
+• “What do you think the privacy settings on [app] actually do?”

 The key: The question “who would you talk to?” is diagnostic.
 If the answer isn’t you, that’s information — not defeat.
 Work on becoming the answer over time.